Sun Awareness Week

 Although a BAD awareness week, we encourage members of the public to get involved in any way that they can – the key is raising awareness around sun protection and skin cancer – the most common cancer in the UK to date.

 Our Sun Awareness Week marks the start of a summer long campaign to provide people with information so they can practice sun safety.
-Sun Awareness Week 2024 will be from 6 May to 12 May.
-Our focus this year will be around raising awareness of non-melanoma skin cancer and best practices for people to check their skin for this very common type of skin cancer.
+Past campaigns have focused on raising awareness of the UV Index, taking a look at sun-tanning habits of British people, non-melanoma skin cancer, best practices for people to check their skin for this very common type of skin cancer, and more.
+Sun Awareness Week 2026 will be from 11 to 17 May 2026.

 What We Teach